NDevTK/AntiXSLeaks/README.md

 - Dont allow cross origin to access the window reference,
 as this can leak the window length and navigation timings.
-- Make iframe embeds opt in,
+- Make iframe embeds opt in (Prevents click jacking).
-Prevents click jacking.
 - Block cross origin Initiator if its a protected origin (User must directly vist the origin),
 Stops XS-Search attacks and URL based refected XSS.
 - Block hash navigations